Microservice Architecture

 For a long time, the monolith has gone hand-in-hand with the waterfall model, where development takes place in longer locked phases, concluding in long-term implementation.

-The development of microservice architecture takes place more agilely, working with scrums and in shorter sprints.
+The development of composable architecture takes place more agilely, working with scrums and in shorter sprints.
 This makes the development process more flexible and creates a better end result.

 Mobile commerce